-Although some of the surrounding areas are not in great shape, Lighthouse Point is a quiet, pretty town with a reputation as a friendly, casual place.
-It is laced with canals, and neighborhoods are stocked with lovely ranch ramblers and beautiful, Mediterranean-style homes that back to the water.
-Many homes have a swimming pool and a boat.
-Residents enjoy a good selection of nicer chain and locally owned restaurants.
-Neaby Pompano Citi Centre has a Macy's, a Sears and more.
+Lighthouse Point has a reputation as a quiet, pretty place and is laced with canals.
+Neighborhoods are stocked with attractive ranch ramblers and beautiful, Mediterranean-style homes that back to water.
+Many homes have a swimming pool and/or a boat dock.
+Residents enjoy a good selection of nicer chain restaurants and locally owned eateries.
 Strict zoning codes work to keep less desirable businesses at bay.
-Parks, mini-parks and bike trails are plentiful, and three nearby beaches ensure lots of outdoor fun.
-Lighthouse Point hosts a handful of events throughout year, including a nautical flea market and holiday celebrations are just a few of the fun events.
+Parks, mini-parks and bike trails are plentiful.
+A nautical flea market and holiday celebrations are just a few of the fun events.
 The city also has a senior outreach program, and the public library has free wi-fi, book luncheons, writers' workshops and seniors' programs.
 Three oceanfront beaches - Hillsboro Beach, Pompano Beach and Deerfield Beach - are all close at hand.

 Climate: Summer temperatures are in the 80s and 90s, and winter temperatures are in the 50s, 60s and 70s.
 On average, the area receives 60 inches of rain each year.

 At Least One Hospital Accepts Medicare Patients?
 No, but the Broward Health North Broward Medical Center, two miles away in Pompano Beach, accepts Medicare patients.

 At Least One Hospital Accredited by Joint Commission?
 No, but the Broward Health North Broward Medical Center, two miles away in Pompano Beach, is accredited.

 Crime Rate: Below the national average

 Public Library: Yes